jacobmmorgan/School-Notes/Untitled.md

-The star and crescent hsall not be worn by every man but only by
+The star and crescent hsall not be worn by every man but only by him who is worthy to wear it he must be a gentleman a man of hornor and courage a man of zeal yet humble he must be an intelligent man a man of truth